Parker’s Tavern is a quintessentially English brasserie on the ground floor of the University Arms.

 Breakfast From 6:30am - 11:30am

-Breakfast is served in the Parker’s Tavern Dining Room, amidst dark wood panelling and the steam of coffee rising from brass-finished cafetières.
+Breakfast is served in Parker’s Tavern Dining Room, amidst bespoke panelling and the steam of hand-roasted grounds rising from burnished coffee pots.

 You can also take things easy and have breakfast delivered to the Library.
 The menu is classic Cambridge, from a full English with free-range Cambridgeshire eggs, Newmarket sausages and bacon, to pastries and sticky buns from a local bakery.